 Yehudis has a background in project management and development.
 She works as an ISVA for Migdal Emunah and is a student of Social Policy at Salford University.
 Yehudis began writing as a child and is now a regular contributor to community papers.
 In 2018, her poem ‘Kinah: from a survivor of child sexual abuse’ won the Simon Rockower award.

 Yehudis took part in the Susi Bradfield women’s Leadership Program at LSJS, is a graduate of the UJIA’s Manchester Leadership Program, and is on the current cohort of the Dangoor Senior Leadership Program.
-She lives in Manchester with her family.

 Eve Sacks, Board Member

 Eve is a chartered accountant, specialising in corporate taxes; she works as a group tax manager for a firm of investment managers.
 She is also the co-chair of trustees of the Jewish Orthodox Feminist Alliance (JOFA UK) and helps run the Hendon Partnership Minyan.
 Eve completed the Susi Bradfield women’s leadership programme run by LSJS in 2015.
 From 2014 to 2016, Eve led both the Barkai College Free School and the subsequent New Jewish High School Free School bids.

 Eve has a significant track record of supporting people who feel trapped in haredi communities and lobbying for greater personal autonomy and the exercise of their civil rights.
 She focuses on the issues of denial of secular education and forced marriage.

 Ben is heavily involved in the UK Jewish community, having chaired Limmud Conference, written extensively about communal trends and institutions in the press and online, and acted as trustee and advisor for a range of charities, from haredi to progressive, as well as various cross-communal and non-faith-based organisations.